ziskind1/nativescripting_site1/data/posts/helpful-angular-directives-1/helpful-angular-directives-1.md

 ```
 ## Afterwords

-In this article I've shared several examples of solutions that I move from one NativeScript project to another since
+In this article I've shared several examples of solutions that I take from one NativeScript project to another since
 they solve some commonly arising tasks.
 I want to emphasize that each of them was based on the Angular techniques,
 so they are not straightforwardly applicable i.e. for the NativeScript Vue project.
 However, the general ideas shared between
 frameworks are usually very similar, so I think the information from the article was helpful for you in any case.

-I've optimistically added #1 to the article title since I think I have more similar solutions to share and new ones
+I've optimistically added #1 to the article title since I think I have other similar solutions to share and more
-will appear, so I'm going to continue this series.
+will appear in the future, so I'm going to continue this series.
 I appreciate if you share your feedback and suggestions in comments under the article.

-In addition, I'd kindly ask you to vote which topic from the listed below would be the most interesting for you, so I could share it first.
+In addition, I'd kindly ask you to vote which topic from the listed below could be the most interesting for you,
+and I will share it first.

 <iframe src="https://linkto.run/p/Q7M5NWBI" width="100%"></iframe>